tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ## Practice constraint

-All the effects, animations, over efect
+All the effects, animations, interactions, hover effects, scroll transforms etc should just enhance the user experience.
+Do not overhelm it.
+Less is more.